-Honeywell reviewed all of its trade associations with annual membership dues of \$50,000 or greater to assess alignment with Honeywell's climate policy objectives and the goals of the Paris Agreement.
-The review identified three associations with notable differences on climate and energy policy across twenty-one industry associations, based on publicly available information.
+Honeywell reviewed all of its U.S. trade associations with annual membership dues of \$50,000 or greater to assess alignment with Honeywell's climate policy objectives and the goals of the Paris Agreement.
+The review identified two associations with notable differences on climate and energy policy, based on publicly available information.
 The differences are described below, but we do not consider these differences to be material.